Tailoring Instantaneous Time Mirrors for Time Reversal Focusing in Absorbing Media: Introduction

 \section{Introduction}

 \IEEEPARstart{I}n the past few decades, the time reversal invariance of the wave equation has become a popular instrument to devise techniques for wave refocusing and scatterer localization.
-While radiation from a point source is characterized by a diverging forward propagation, the wave equation also admits a backward counterpart that can converge to the source location.
+While radiation from a point source is characterized by a diverging forward propagation, the wave equation also admits a backward counterpart that can converge to the source location, now target.
 This behavior has been found to be reproducible through the time reversal mirror (TRM) and the instantaneous time mirror (ITM) which have recently been the subject of extensive numerical and practical experimentation~\cite{Wu:1992, Thomas:1996a, Prada:2002, Bond:2003, Larmat:2006, Olbricht:2013, Bacot:2016, Fink:2017}.

-A time-reversed propagation can retrace the path taken by an initial forward wave and converge at the original source, making time reversal an appropriate solution for refocusing at the source, now target.
 Studies have shown time-reversed waves can form foci accurately in a non-dissipative system, composed of lossless (but potentially heterogeneous) materials~\cite{Fink:1989, Fink:1992}.
-However, practical applications often involve lossy materials, in which the time reversal symmetry no longer holds due to attenuation~\cite{Tanter:1998, Yavuz:2006}.
+However, practical applications often involve lossy materials, in which the time reversal symmetry no longer holds due to attenuation~{\cite{Tanter:1998, Yavuz:2005, Yavuz:2006}}.
 As a result, the obtained foci are usually of inferior quality.
 This applies for both TRM and ITM since they create reversed waves based on the same fundamental principle, the former using a spatial disruption and the latter a temporal disruption to the wave equation.

 In this paper, we simulate ITM-induced reversed foci for electromagnetic waves traveling through a two-dimensional (2D) complex geometry with dispersive, i.e. frequency-dependent, biological tissues.
 We extend our previous work~\cite{Crystal:2020} and propose a new strategy based on exploratory experiments that refines the applied ITM by compensating wave attenuation.
 In the past, many methods have aimed to improve the quality of time-reversed foci, specifically in the context of TRM.
-They typically rely on the TRM transceivers to digitally manipulate the recorded signals between the stage of signal collection and re-emission~\cite{Yavuz:2006, Kosmas:2005, Abduljabbar:2017, Mukherjee:2019}.
+They typically rely on the TRM transceivers to digitally manipulate the recorded signals between the stage of signal collection and re-emission{~\cite{Yavuz:2005, Kosmas:2005, Yavuz:2006, Abduljabbar:2017, Mukherjee:2019}}.
 The strategy we developed is in contrast to TRM compensating techniques due to the absence of transceivers in ITM executions.